arno-papers/DYCOPS2025/docs/src/Optimal Data Gathering for Missing Physics.md

 The UDE and the plausible model structures also approximate the missing physics $\mu$ well in the region where we have gathered data.
-This means in the regions of low substrate concentration, with data coming primarily from the first experiment, and high substrate concentration, coming from the second experiment However, we do not have any measurements at substrate concentrations between these two groups.
+This means in the regions of low substrate concentration, with data coming primarily from the first experiment, and high substrate concentration, coming from the second experiment.
+However, we do not have any measurements at substrate concentrations between these two groups.
 This causes there to be substantial disagreement between the plausible model structures in the medium substrate concentration range.
-One of the plausible model structures is the Monod equation, with reasonably accurate parameter values: $\nicefrac{C_s}{(C_s - (-5.4499))}*0.42887$.
-Symbolic regression sometimes finds the true model structure in a somewhat unusual form, like with a double negative sign.
-This is because symbolic regression considers addition and subtraction to have the same complexity, as well as positive and negative numbers.

 We now optimize the controls for a third experiment:
 ```@example DoE